Backpacking Tanzania: 1, 2, or 3 Weeks Itinerary On a Budget

 Mask Close Up – Arusha Cultural Heritage Center

-If, instead, you want to relax, we highly suggest you to visit Cultural Heritage Centre, the first of this kind in Africa.
+If, instead, you want to relax, we highly suggest you visit Cultural Heritage Centre, the first of this kind in Africa.
 Entrance is free, the architecture is fantastic and the art collection is immense.
 Modern art, artifacts, masks from all over Africa, you can really stay here for hours.
 The interesting thing is that you can buy what is on display.

 Two Weeks Backpacking Tanzania: National Park, Lakes, and People